Little Lit

 Little Lit is a comic book anthology series published by New Yorker art editor, Françoise Mouly, and Pulitzer Prize-winning cartoonist, Art Spiegelman.
 The couple had collaborated previously on RAW in the 1980s.
 Little Lit featured work by some of RAW's most famous contributors as well as established children's book artists such as Maurice Sendak and Ian Falconer.
 Three volumes and one selected compilation have been published; the last volume was published in 2003, but now stand-alone books are being published in Toon Books, "from the Little Lit Library".

+The second volume, Strange Stories for Strange Kids, was given a 2002 Firecracker Alternative Book Award.